appsmithorg/appsmith-docs/website/docs/connect-data/reference/open-ai.md

 </dd>

-You cannot directly bind the output to a widget, as this vector cannot be consumed on its own.
-Instead, you can store it in a specialized database called a Vector DB.
-Later, you can leverage these vectors for semantic search operations to retrieve related content based on the meaning of a query.
-For more information on embedding refer to the [OpenAI documentation.](https://platform.openai.com/docs/api-reference/embeddings/object)

-#### Encoding Format
+#### Encoding format

 <dd>

 The encoding format determines how the embeddings are returned.

-You can choose from the following options:
+*Options:*

 * **Float**: Returns the embeddings in float format.
 * **Base64**: Returns the embeddings encoded in Base64 format.

 </dd>

+You cannot directly bind the output to a widget, as this vector cannot be consumed on its own.
+Instead, you can store it in a specialized database called a Vector DB.
+Later, you can leverage these vectors for semantic search operations to retrieve related content based on the meaning of a query.
+For more information on embedding refer to the [OpenAI documentation.](https://platform.openai.com/docs/api-reference/embeddings/object)

 ### Vision